sasdallas/reduceOS/README.md

 ![reduceOS image](reduceOSDemo.png)

 #### Please read the credits!
+### FOREWARNING: reduceOS DOES NOT currently work on real hardware - I'm working on that

 # What's different?
 reduceOS has switched to a brand new kernel, with cleaner, commented code and more features.
 This kernel is also written entirely by me, without a base.\
 We do still have to stick with multiboot for now, however.
 Still, the OS is coming along great.